KelvinTegelaar/CIPP/docs/user/usingcipp/endpointmanagement/applications.md

 ## Overivew

-The list applications page will show you a list of all non-store applications configured for deployment in Microsoft Endpoint Manager / Intune.
+The List Applications page will show you a list of all non-store applications configured for deployment in Microsoft Endpoint Manager / Intune.

 You can assign the application to All Users / All Devices from the more button.